 Stain removal products are available at any store or online shopping site, but there are natural options too!
 You can use cornmeal or talcum powder for coloured shoes.
 Just rub the powder over the stain until it disappears!
 It’ll absorb moisture from the leather that’s holding onto dirt particles.

 For heavier stains such as water damage or mud, use a cleaning solution made up of white vinegar and water.
 Soak a cloth or rag with the solution before dabbing the dirt from shoes surface.
 If necessary, repeat until all stains disappear.
+If you’re having troubles with stubborn stains, consider trying one of Shoewash Supreme’s shoe cleaning packages.

 Know when to re-apply.